matheuspergoli/safe-action/README.md

 export const myAction = authedAction.hook("onSuccess", async (opts) => {
   const { ctx, meta, input, rawInput } = opts

-  // ✅ E.g. Você pode utilizar hooks para monitorar e usar logs await logger(`User with has logged in with data: ${input}`) }).hook("onSuccess", ({ rawInput }) => {
+  // ✅ E.g. You can use hooks to monitor and use logs await logger(`User with has logged in with data: ${input}`) }).hook("onSuccess", ({ rawInput }) => {
   console.log(`Input without validation: ${rawInput}`)